cadbox1/glue-stack/docs/README.md

 [React](https://reactjs.org/) is a really simple but powerful abstraction for the frontend especially when the setup is taken care of by [Create React App](https://github.com/facebook/create-react-app).

-Our custom [connect component](./Development/UIConnectComponent.md) turned out to be an essential abstraction for this project when handling network requests in React.
-It allowed us to make our UI simpler and less stateful than other single page applications.

 [Material-UI](https://material-ui.com/) for the building blocks of user interfaces.
 This type of library is essential for efficient front end development and really highlights how useful React can be.
+This highlights one of the reasons Glue Stack exists because even with an excellent library like this we still need to choose the components that will work best for our app and its requirements.